FACT FOCUS: Online posts spread misinformation about FEMA aid following Maui wildfires

 The video circulating widely cites the Stafford Act, which the narrator claims gives FEMA the power to take private lands.
 But the federal agency also rejected that notion.

-“FEMA does not have the authority to take land or properties,” it said in a follow up statement, pointing to a YouTube video it released this week in which a FEMA official who is also a native Hawaiian urges residents to ignore the misinformation and seek disaster assistance.
+“FEMA does not have the authority to take land or properties,” it said in a statement, pointing to a YouTube video it released this week in which a FEMA official who is also a native Hawaiian urges residents to ignore the misinformation and seek disaster assistance.

 The clip doesn’t provide details from the 1988 federal law, which guides the process of providing federal aid to state and local governments during natural disasters.
 Instead, it features a screengrab from a 2020 legal analysis examining whether the federal government could take private property in order to respond to the COVID-19 pandemic.